 Hormone Testing (D.U.T.C.H Test)

 Let me tell you a secret – YOU DO NOT HAVE TO live with all those symptoms.
 We have an accurate test that can find out your hormonal imbalances.
 It is called the D.U.T.C.H test (Dried Urine Test for Comprehensive Hormones), and we offer it right here at Pacific Wellness Institute.
 With this test, we can accurately pinpoint which of your hormones (including your stress hormones) is giving you all those nasty mood swings, breast tenderness, cramps, spotting issues, infertility, etc. Why is it necessary for you to get tested?
 Because there are so many possibilities for your hormones to be out of whack.
-With a simple symptom based intake, it is not enough for any doctor to accurately tell you which of your hormones (estrogen, progesterone, FSH, LH, cortisol, androgen, testosterone, DHEA… you get the idea) is giving you a hard time.
-To make this science exact, we need extensive testing to save you the pain, inconvenience, supplements, or an even worse sequelae of not treating your hormonal imbalances (fibroids, endometriosis, polycystic ovarian syndrome are included on that list).
+With a simple symptom-based intake, it is not enough for any doctor to accurately tell you which of your hormones (estrogen, progesterone, FSH, LH, cortisol, androgen, testosterone, DHEA… you get the idea) is giving you a hard time.
+To make this science exact, we need extensive testing to save you the pain, inconvenience, supplements, or even worse sequelae of not treating your hormonal imbalances (fibroids, endometriosis, polycystic ovarian syndrome are included on that list).

 The ingredients support Lung and Kidney (Chinese medicine organ systems that relate to the fall and winter seasons respectively) health to help us get through these shorter, colder, windier days.